Loading...

 5 cm

 During the PST, candidates must demonstrate chest expansion.
 If the expansion requirement is not met, the candidate may be disqualified.
-Female candidates are not required to undergo chest measurement.

 SSC GD PET PST Preparation Strategy: